Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+HOW TO ORGANIZE ALL THE headers I have?

+Running your business shouldn't be...

+From overwhlemed to hopeful in 24 hours (the transformation)

 These are HOOKS, FASCINATIONS, and THROAT GRABBERS

 The challenge for all kickass copywriters is the same: getting the ready to read your copy.